Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-B/global-artifacts/supplementary-specification.md

 ## Functionality

 * The agent should be able to review advertisement requests, register information, publish offers visible to all clients, record visits to properties and indicate whether they think a deal will take place.
-* The client should be able to sort the list of properties by type of property, number of bedrooms, by price and by location.
+* The client should be able to sort the list of properties by type of agency, number of bedrooms, by price and by location.
-* The client should also be able to ask for a visit to the property and the agent need to confirm and schedule the visit.
+* The client should also be able to ask for a visit to the agency and the agent need to confirm and schedule the visit.
 * The system administrator needs to insert every relevant data about the employees and each store.
 * To use the application, the user must be authenticated with a password of seven alphanumeric characters, including three capital letters and two digits.